-Star Wars: Galaxy’s Edge is now open at Disneyland and debuts soon at Walt Disney World.
+Star Wars: Galaxy’s Edge is now open at Hollywood Studios in Walt Disney World and at Disneyland!
 This guide details what we know, with tips for visiting, avoiding crowds, and info about Star Wars Land in both California and Hollywood Studios.
-(Last updated July 24, 2019.)
+(Updated December 8, 2019.)